Welcome to Promethean Studios | DallasMusicLessons.com

 & percussion, bass, saxophone, flute, keyboard, oboe, songwriting,

-seminars.
-We also teach bands and music groups for all ages in Classic
+We also teach bands and music groups for all ages in Classic Rock, Modern

-Rock, Modern Rock, Blues, Praise & Worship, Jazz, Country, Classical
+Rock, Blues, Praise & Worship, Jazz, Country, Classical (repertoire

-(repertoire classes), R&B, and Metal.
-And in the summer our teachers
+classes), R&B, and Metal.
+And in the summer our teachers offer camps

-offer camps for bands, jazz, guitar, voice, piano, songwriting, bass,
+for bands, jazz, guitar, voice, piano, songwriting, bass, drums, and classical

-drums, and classical repertoire classes.
-Our students’ lessons are
+repertoire classes.
+Our students’ lessons are customized for their

-McKinney, Park Cities, Plano, Richardson, Rowlett, Wylie and their outlying
+Plano, Richardson, Rowlett, Wylie and their outlying communities.

 We are the premier location in the Metroplex for lessons, camps, and bands,